-Volkswagen, for example, is one of a number of foreign carmakers to have invested heavily in US manufacturing, against the background of what was until recently the weakness of the domestic manufacturers – General Motors, Ford and Chrysler.
+Volkswagen, for example, is a prime example of a foreign carmaker that invested heavily in US manufacturing, as it took advantage of the weakness of the domestic manufacturers – General Motors, Ford and Chrysler.

-But the foreign-owned plants face substantially increased competition after the 2009 restructuring of the trio is almost complete, as differing positions of Volkswagen’s Tennessee plant and the Mercedes-Benz factory 180 miles to the south in Tuscaloosa, Alabama, illustrate how plants that can run at full capacity – as a growing number of the Detroit Three’s do – have powerful advantages.
+Now, the foreign-owned factories face substantially increased rivalry after the 2009 restructuring of the trio is all but final, judging from what Volkswagen’s Tennessee plant and the Mercedes-Benz factory 180 miles to the south in Tuscaloosa, Alabama, show us.

-Jason Hoff, chief executive of Mercedes-Benz US International, operator of the Tuscaloosa plant, acknowledges that the Detroit Three have made “great steps forward”.
+Jason Hoff, chief executive of Mercedes-Benz US International, which controls the Tuscaloosa plant, says the Detroit Three have made “great steps forward”.
 But he goes on: “At the same time, we haven’t fallen asleep and relaxed.”

-For Frank Fischer, chief executive of Volkswagen’s US manufacturing operations, the key concern is that their plant remains entirely dependent on North American demand for the Passat, which has nearly stopped growing after a surge in 2012.
+On the other hand Frank Fischer, chief executive of Volkswagen’s US manufacturing operations, battles the fact that his facility remains fully dependent on North American demand for the Passat.

 “If we can sell more Passats, we are of course happy to build any Passat which the market demands,” Mr Fischer says.
 “But it always makes sense to have at least two different models in one plant, so that when one model is in less demand, the other model may be in higher demand.”